 - Call us at 865-397-3440 or come by and request us to send you the absentee ballot request.
 Sign it and check the appropriate party preference (if applicable to a Primary Election) and mail the request back to the Jefferson County Election Commission.

-- If you are not in the military or not an out of country US Citizen, you can use the fillable on-line Regular Absentee Request: Aug 6, 2020 Request for Application for Absentee.
+- If you are not in the military or not an out of country US Citizen, you can use the fillable on-line Regular Absentee Request: November 3, 2020 Absentee Ballot Request Form.
 Print it out, sign it and return it to the Jefferson County Election Commission.

 - If you are in the military or are an out of country US Citizen, you will use the Military/Overseas Ballot (FPCA Form 76).
 Either of the following links can be used.
 One is for first time users which will take you to the FVAP site and walks you through filling out the form.
 If you are already familiar with the Form 76 then you can use the (repeat user) link.
 The completed FPCA form 76 form will act as a request for all elections to be held in the upcoming election cycle.
 You will have to print the form after completing it, sign it, and mail to the Jefferson County Election Commission.
 Postage is not necessary for military applicants but you will need to use the Military Postage Template provided with the form.